v-sundaresan/fiberbundle_seg_tracing/README.md

 # Constrained self-supervised method with temporal ensembling for fiber bundle detection on anatomic tracing data

 ### Accepted to MICCAI 1st International Workshop on Medical Optical Imaging and Virtual Microscopy Image Analysis (MOVI 2022).
-Preprint DOI coming soon.
+Preprint DOI and citation details to be updated soon.

 #### Software versions used:
 - Python > 3.6